GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-04-18 01:09:43 IST
+This content is dynamically generated in Indian Time (IST): 2026-04-18 01:54:34 IST

 Current Weather in Coimbatore:
-Temperature: 25.31 °C
+Temperature: 26.88 °C
-Condition: few clouds
+Condition: mist